okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 The Kubernets Master will then know the secret.
 Now we a pod is created, the secret is then also mounted onto the pod.

 **Creating Secrets**

+Before we can serve HTTPS we need a self-signed TLS cert.